UselessPickles/ts-enum-util/README.md

 This is the class that implements all the enum utilities.
 It's a generic class that requires an overloaded helper function to properly instantiate, so the constructor is private.
 Use [$enum()](#enum) to get/create an instance of `EnumWrapper`.

+### EnumWrapper.Entry
+`type EnumWrapper.Entry = [KeyType, EnumType]`

+A generic type alias for a tuple containing a key and value pair, representing a complete "entry" in the enum.

+### EnumWrapper.Iteratee
+`type EnumWrapper.Iteratee = (value: EnumType, key: KeyType, enumObj: EnumLike) => R`

+A generic type alias for a function signature to be used in iteration methods.

 ### EnumWrapper.prototype.size
 `EnumWrapper.prototype.size: number`